Cardoso Moreira: Emancipation

 With the emancipation of its former district neighbor, Italva, which also belonged to the municipality of Campos dos Goytacazes.
 The development brought about by the autonomy of its former neighboring district was witnessed, and in Cardoso Moreira, an emancipationist movement emerged, made official in 1986.

 On July 31, 1988, the referral plebiscite finally reached the population of Cardoso Moreira, at the time called as "Dia do Sim".
 The final result of the election was mostly favorable to emancipation.
 This was made official on November 30, 1989 with the signing of State Law No. 1577, by the then Governor of the State of Rio de Janeiro Antônio Wellington Moreira Franco.
-Only in January of 1993, however, did Cardoso Moreira finally achieve full autonomy with the end of the process against his emancipation.
+Only in January 1993, however, did Cardoso Moreira finally achieve full autonomy with the end of the process against his emancipation.

 Sports

 Founded in 1935, Cardoso Moreira Futebol Clube is the main sports team from the city.
 They played in the first division of the Campeonato Carioca only once, in 2008, being relegated at the end of the competition.
 Today, the club is licensed from professional football.